 Where to Stay in Raleigh

 Heights House Hotel (review here)- Located in an 1858 Italianate mansion, this lovingly restored hotel has nine guest suites with Frame televisions and coffee makers.
-The property also has complimentary braekfast, WiFi, parking, and happy hour.
+The property also has a complimentary breakfast, WiFi, parking, and a happy hour.
 308 South Boylan Avenue

-The Store– The adults only mini-hotel is located in a former grocery store in a residential neighborhood has art-filled rooms and lounge space.
+The Store– The adults-only mini-hotel is located in a former grocery store in a residential neighborhood, and has art-filled rooms and lounge space.
 719 Devereux Street

-Camping- If you’re traveling with an RV or tent, there are plenty of campgrounds nearby.
-Umstead State Park is an option, along with the RV sites at the North Carolina State Fairground.
+Camping- If you’re traveling with an RV or a tent, there are plenty of campgrounds nearby.
+Umstead State Park is an option, along with the RV sites at the North Carolina State Fairgrounds.

 What an amazing guide!
 I live in Raleigh and this made it so simple